Skip to content

 Before calling harvest, the keeper:

-1. Queries fair prices from Sailor DEX for reward tokens → USDC
+1. Queries fair prices from DEX for reward tokens → USDC

 2. Applies slippage tolerance (1% by default): minOut = quote * 0.99

-4. If actual output < minOut, transaction reverts
+4. If actual output < minOut for any swap, transaction reverts

 Protection Guarantees